CSB-KUL/yMap/README.md

 Reason: unzip the data/PTMcode+PTMfunc_data/sc_btw_proteins.txt.zip did not worked in -d data command. how to correct: manually unzip the sc_btw_proteins.txt.zip file and run -d data (normally this will not needed)

-2 - $ python ymap.py -y genes gives an error message:
+2 - $ ygenes gives an error message:

 “IndexError: string index out of range”